ashishsingh1298/Ecommercewebsite/README.md

-# Ecommercewebsite is Ecommerce plateform for shoping .
+# Ecommercewebsite is shopping site.